lolski/grakn-twitter-example/README.md

 # Streaming Public Tweets
 ## What You Will Learn:
 - How to define a simple Grakn.ai ontology using the Java API
-- How to stream public tweets using Twitter's Streaming API
+- How to stream public tweets with the [Twitter4J](http://twitter4j.org/ "Twitter4J") library
 - How to insert the tweets into Grakn.ai knowledge base

 ## Prerequisites